CarlFlo/pwdHasher/README.md

 ### Examples

-The password will be hashes with a random salt and the result of the first hash will be hashes again 10 times by default.
+The password will be hashes with a random salt and the result of the first hash will be hashes again (together with the password and salt) 10 times by default.

 ```go
 hash, err := pwdHasher.Hash("password123")